Set up Databricks Repos

 Databricks recommends that you set an expiration date for all personal access tokens.

-1. For Azure DevOps, Git integration does not support Azure Active Directory tokens.
+For Azure DevOps, Git integration does not support Microsoft Entra ID (formerly Azure Active Directory) tokens.
 You must use an Azure DevOps personal access token.
+See Connect to Azure DevOps project using a DevOps token.

-2. If your organization has SAML SSO enabled in GitHub, ensure that you have authorized your personal access token for SSO.
+If your organization has SAML SSO enabled in GitHub, authorize your personal access token for SSO.

-2. Enter your username into the Git provider username field and click Save.
+7. Enter your username in the Git provider username field.

-Network connectivity between Databricks Repos and a Git provider
+Network connectivity between Databricks Git folders and a Git provider

 Note

-Databricks Repos comes with several security features.
-Following sections walk you through their setup and use:
+Databricks Git folders have many security features.
+The following sections walk you through their setup and use:

 • Workspace access control